developer-onizuka/mongoDB_replicaSet/README.md

 deployment.apps/employee-test created
 ```

 The environment of MONGO is for setting a connection string, but in this case it is a replicaSet aware connection string, especially.
+It means the C# program developer doesn't directry need to know each IP address of MongoDB's ReplicaSet.
+Please note the IP addresses are already resolved by WorkloadEntry.
 ```
         env:
         - name: MONGO